menu icon

 sewing machine stitching across white fabric

-• Now that the underlay and straps are done it is time to make your bodice.
-I don't have step by step photos here, so you can reference the bodice section for the Aurora apron (omitting the straps since you already added those to the underlay section).
+• Now that the underlay and straps are done, it is time to make your bodice.
+I don't have step-by-step photos here, so you can reference the bodice section for the Aurora apron (omitting the straps since you already added those to the underlay section).

-Pin bottom to keep closed.
-Pin underlay underneath bodice.
+Pin the bottom to keep it closed.
+Pin underlay underneath the bodice.
 It should stick out about an inch or so from the top (see photo above).
-Top stitch around bodice.
-This will attach the udnerlay to the bodice and also close off the bottom of the bodice.
+Top stitch around the bodice.
+This will attach the underlay to the bodice and close off its bottom.

 elsa apron bodice on table with silver trim